GSA/jobs_api/README.md

 ### ElasticSearch

 We're using [ElasticSearch](http://www.elasticsearch.org/) for fulltext search.
-On a Mac, it's easy to install with [Homebrew](http://mxcl.github.com/homebrew/):
+On a Mac, it's easy to install with [Homebrew](http://mxcl.github.com/homebrew/).

     $ brew install elasticsearch

-Otherwise, follow the instructions to download and run it [here](http://www.elasticsearch.org/download/).
+Otherwise, follow the [instructions](http://www.elasticsearch.org/download/) to download and run it.

-Once it's running, create the index:
+Once it's running, create the index.

     bundle exec rake jobs:recreate_index

 ### Seed data

-You can use the sample.xml file just to see it working with a few jobs:
+You can use the sample.xml file just to see it working with a few jobs.

     bundle exec rake jobs:import_xml[doc/sample.xml]